Comparing Sunscreen: Parental Controls to Google Family Link: Which is the Best for Web Filtering?

 Sunscreen, in tandem with iOS's built-in Parental Controls, presents a compelling alternative specifically tailored for iOS users.

-Requires approval for all websites to unblock them.
+Blocks all websites by default Requires approval for all websites to unblock them. | ||

-If you allow youtube, do individual channels still need permission?
+Can block YouTube Channels If you allow youtube, do individual channels still need permission? | ||

-Content blocking works on Safari for iOS.
+Blocks content on iPhone and iPad Content blocking works on Safari for iOS. | ||

-You do not need a Google Account, YouTube Account or anything new to sign up for.
+No Account Necessary You do not need a Google Account, YouTube Account or anything new to sign up for. | ||

+Approvals done on the child's device?
 Approvals can be made right on the child's device, with just a password.
-No complex settings or parent app.
+No complex settings or parent app. |